Members

 2015

-Marko Stanojkovski (1998, Podgorica) graduated in English language and literature.
+Marko Stanojkovski (1998, Podgorica) has published a book of poetry Djeca uličnih prolaza (eng.
+Children of the Alleyways; Platforma knjiga, 2025).
+He graduated in English Language and Literature from the Faculty of Philology in Nikšić.
+He is currently an MA student of the Literary Programme of the Department for English Language and Literature at the University of Sarajevo.
 He was one of the finalists of the 47th Ratković Poetry Evenings in Bijelo Polje.
-He was shortlisted for the Treći Trg 2018 competition for the first book of poetry.
-His poetry has been published in the collections of works of the Young Writer’s Forum, in the anthology Rukopisi 41 and in the literary magazines ARS and Script.
+His poetry was also shortlisted for the Treći Trg 2018 competition for the first book of poetry.
+His poetry has been published in collections of works of the Young Writers Forum, the Rukopisi (41 and 48) collections, and the literary magazines Script, Tema, Odzivi, and Ars.
+One of his poems was also translated into French and included in the collection Nouvelle poésie BCMS 2, published by Slavitude (Paris, 2023).

 © Jana Radičević